jethornton/7i96/README.md

 next time you run the 7i96 Configuration Tool it will read the values from the ini file.

+The 7i96 Configuration Tool requires Python 3.6 or newer to work.

 See the [documentation](https://jethornton.github.io/7i96/) for installation and usage instructions.